day8/re-frame/docs/EPs/001-CaptureHandlerMetadata.md

 ## EP 001 - Better Capture Of Handler Metadata

 > Status: Drafting.
-May be incorrehent and/or wrong.
+May be incoherent and/or wrong.
 Don't read.

 ### Abstract